oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_resolver_endpoint_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a ResolverEndpoint resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a new resolver endpoint.
-Requires a `PRIVATE` scope query parameter.
+- For *state=present*, creates a new resolver endpoint in the same compartment as the resolver.

 ..
 Aliases